leestott/Pong-Game---HTML-JS-Web-Game/README.md

-# Pong HTML5/GS Game
+# Pong HTML5/JavaScript Game - Getting Started Tutorial

-Building your first Web Based HTML5/JavaScript game
+Building your first Web Based HTML5/JavaScript game Tutorial, this is a base project which allows additional features to be added its intended as a getting started tutorial.

 Full Tutorial at http://blogs.msdn.com/uk_faculty_connection